Rajpratik71/sheepdog-wiki/Home.md

 # Sheepdog wiki

-Sheepdog is a distributed storage system for QEMU.
+Sheepdog is a distributed storage system for QEMU and RESTful services.
 It provides highly available block level storage volumes that can be attached to QEMU-based virtual machines.
 Sheepdog scales to several hundreds nodes, and supports advanced volume management features such as snapshot, cloning, and thin provisioning.
 Stuff like volumes, snapshots, QEMU's vm-state (from live snapshot), even ISO files can be stored in the Sheepdog cluster.

 Enjoy!